Azure/azure-sdk-for-java/authorization/msi-auth-token-provider-jar/readme.md

 ## What is this?

-The "msi-auth-helper" jar is a library that enables :
+The "msi-auth-token-provider" jar is a library that enables :
 * Azure VMs and container instances and
 * Web Apps (funcitons included)
 Retrieve authentication tokens for syatem/user assigned [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).